minerllabs/minerl/docs/source/environments/index.rst

 .. caution::
-    In the MineRL Competition, many environments are provided for training, however competition agents will only
+    In the MineRL Diamond Competition, many environments are provided for training.
-    be evaluated in :code:`MineRLObtainDiamondVectorObf-v0` which has **sparse** rewards.
-See `MineRLObtainDiamondVectorObf-v0`_.
+    However, competition agents will only be evaluated in the :code:`MineRLObtainDiamond-v0` (Intro track) and :code:`MineRLObtainDiamondVectorObf-v0` (Research track) environments which have **sparse** rewards.
+For more details see `MineRLObtainDiamond-v0`_ and `MineRLObtainDiamondVectorObf-v0`_.

 .. note::
     All environments offer a default no-op action via :code:`env.action_space.no_op()`